JustinFreitas/UndeadFortitude/README.md

 - v2.0.2 - Some bug fixes around radial menu application of Undead Fortitude and simplifications.
 - v2.0.3 - Icon update, 42px.
 - v2.0.4 - Clear Modifier value prior to issuing Undead Fortitude save.
+- v2.0.5 - Since source and target are the same in this case, use source in the case that the target is nil.
+Fixes suppressed rolling in Request Rolls extension.